-Based on our reviews, nothing has come to our attention that causes us to believe the consolidated financial statements have not been prepared, in all material respects, in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and International Accounting Standard 34 "Interim Financial Reporting," as endorsed and put into effect by the Financial Supervisory Commission, in a manner that would present a fair consolidated financial position of ICP DAS Co., Ltd. and its subsidiaries as of June 30, 2023, and 2024, the consolidated financial performance for the three months ended June 30, 2023, and 2024, and for the six months ended June 30, 2024, and 2023, and 2023, and 2023.
+Based on our reviews, nothing has come to our attention that causes us to believe the consolidated financial statements have not been prepared, in all material respects, in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and IAS 34 "Interim Financial Reporting," as endorsed and put into effect by the Financial Supervisory Commission, in a manner that would present a fair consolidated financial position of ICP DAS Co., Ltd. and its subsidiaries as of September 30, 2024, and 2023, the consolidated financial performance for the three months ended September 30, 2024, and 2023, and for the nine months ended September 30, 2024, and 2023.

-PWC Taiwan
+PWC Taiwan CPA

-CPA

-Wu, Wei-Hao

-Cheng, Ya-Hui
+Wu, Wei-Hao Cheng, Ya-Hui

-Approved by the Financial Supervisory Commission Financial Supervisory Commission Securities Examination No. 1080323093.
-Former Financial Supervisory Commission, Executive Yuan, Securities and Futures Bureau, Approval Verification Number: Financial Supervisory Commission Securities No. 0960072936
+> Financial Supervisory Commission > Financial Supervisory Commission Securities Examination No. 1080323093 > Former Financial Supervisory Commission, Executive Yuan, Securities and Futures Bureau, > Approval Verification Number: Financial Supervisory Commission Securities No. 0960072936

-August 6, 2024
+November 5, 2024